 Carpal tunnel syndrome (CTS) is a painful condition that affects the hands, fingers, and wrists.
-Many sufferers often feel burning, itching or painful tingling feeling in their hands and fingers.
+Many sufferers often feel burning, itching or painful tingling feelings in their hands and fingers.
 Some people experience wrist pain.
+Hand braces, surgery, steroids, and medication are traditional methods of relieving hand pain due to CTS.

 The condition is caused by pressure on the median nerve, which runs from the forearm through the wrist into the hand.
 Repetitive motions such as typing, assembly line work, or working as a stylist or cook can cause inflammation in the carpal tunnel, which causes pressure on the nerve.

 Also, wearing a wrist brace will provide support and keep the wrist in a neutral position, but it often gets in the way of work and other tasks.
-Range of motion is limited while wearing a wrist brace or hand braces.
+The range of motion is limited while wearing a wrist brace or hand braces.

 In addition, people who suffer from carpal tunnel such as pregnant mothers will find it difficult to sleep at night wearing an uncomfortable hand brace.